rua-js/rua/README.md

 Monthly release (Minor): minor version at the end of every month for breaking change and new features.

-Major release is not included in this schedule for breaking change and new features.
+Major release: not included in this schedule for breaking change and new features.

 ## Version Note
 Major release **will** have breaking change